Constitution of Costa Rica: Title IV

 Contains the enunciation of the rights and individual guarantees, including privacy, habeas corpus and the establishment of administrative courts.

 Title V

 Refers to the Social Guarantees.
 It places high importance on family values.
 It establishes the rights of workers and trade unions.

 Title VI

 On the Religion, reproduces unchanged the text of the constitutional reform of 1882 on the subject, noting that the Catholic Church is the official religion and that it contributes to its maintenance, without impeding the exercise of any other worship it is not opposed to universal morality or good customs.

 Title VII

-Is devoted to education and culture.
-In addition to enshrining compulsory primary education, it states that the preschool and high school are free.
-Freedom of private education is guaranteed and introduced various provisions regarding the University of Costa Rica, the freedom of teaching in higher education and various cultural aims of the Republic.
+This chapter is devoted to education and culture.
+In addition to enshrining compulsory primary education, it states that preschool and high school are free.
+Freedom of private education is guaranteed and it introduces various provisions regarding the University of Costa Rica, the freedom of teaching in higher education and various cultural aims of the Republic.